-On August 17, 2018, Snohomish County Planning and Development Services (PDS) released draft code language (PDF) to reform ground disturbance provisions under Chapter 30.63B SCC.
-The draft code changes primarily pertain to grading within two feet of exterior property lines.
-Changes would provide additional flexibility for such grading activities if detailed engineering information and recommendations are provided to PDS.
-As part of the information, an applicant would need to ensure safety and protection of adjoining properties during and after construction.
-Changes would also include corrections to maximum slope standards and citations to the International Building Code.
+On December 18, 2018, Snohomish County Planning and Development Services (PDS) provided a briefing to the Snohomish County Council's Planning & Community Development Committee on proposed changes to the County's ground disturbance provisions under Chapter 30.63B SCC.
+The proposed code changes primarily pertain to grading within two feet of exterior property lines.
+Changes would provide additional flexibility for such grading activities if detailed civil construction plans and any required supporting reports are submitted to PDS for review and approval.
+Other changes would include housekeeping modifications and corrections to International Building Code citations.

 The code amendment project is primarily focused on provisions under Chapter 30.63B SCC that pertain to standard setbacks for grading activities (i.e., cuts and fills).
 Specifically, this project is concerned with regulations under SCC 30.63B.130 that establish several requirements for grading activities.

 SCC 30.63B.130 generally limits grading within two feet of abutting property lines, except in certain circumstances.
 In order to reduce the standard setback for grading, an applicant must satisfy the requirements under SCC 30.63B.130(4) which stipulate that: